Trial Search Results

-3. Scheduled complex cardiac surgery with planned use of median sternotomy.
-The procedure
+3. Scheduled complex cardiac surgery or thoracic aorta surgery.
+The procedure may be

-may be performed either on or off cardiopulmonary bypass machine (CBP or "pump").
-For
+performed either on or off cardiopulmonary bypass machine (CBP or "pump").
+For the

-- Single Vessel Coronary Artery Bypass Graft, repeat procedure
+- Single Vessel Coronary Artery Bypass Graft, first or repeat procedure

 - Multiple Coronary Artery Bypass Grafts, first or repeat procedure

-- Single Valve Repair or Replacement, repeat procedure
+- Single Valve Repair or Replacement, first or repeat procedure

 - Multiple Valve Repair or Replacement, first or repeat procedure